Farewe/invacost/Readme.md

 We assume here that you have run the code on the first sections of this
 tutorial: database filtering and completeness.

-First, let’s inspect the geographic regions of INVACOST:
+First, let’s inspect the geographic regions of InvaCost:

 ``` r
 unique(invacost$Geographic_region)